 1) Raw foodists claim that there is a raw version of agave (no heat above 118 degrees is used in the manufacturing process) but many people have serious doubts about this.
 They do not believe that the nectar can be extracted from the plant without a serious degree of heat.

 2) The more important issue is whether agave is healthy or not.
-Gabriel Cousens, MD, who runs the retreat center Tree of Life and has reversed Type II diabetes in patients in 30 days by putting them on a raw food diet, thinks that agave is just as bad as high fructose corn syrup.
+Dr. Gabriel Cousens has reversed Type II diabetes in patients in 30 days by putting them on a raw food diet, thinks that agave is just as bad as high fructose corn syrup.
 He believes that it is very, very high on the Glycemic Index.

 My Take: I have cut way, way back on agave and only eat foods that have agave, notably some raw chocolate, on a very infrequent basis.